EBolle/NLP-Weather-dataset/README.md

 # NLP-Weather-dataset

 This project contains a data pipeline that creates a dataset of reviews of local businesses in the United States, and the local weather on the day of writing of that review.
-We believe this data can help NLP researchers to examine whether there is a relationship between written text and the weather.
+This dataset can help NLP researchers to examine whether there is a relationship between written text and the weather.

 ## The data